IBM/eventing-openliberty-blockchain/README.md

 3. Setup and launch the IBM Blockchain Platform 2.0 service

-4. The IBM Blockchain Platform 2.0 enables the creation of a network in Docker containers locally enabling installation and instantiation of the FabCar smart contract on the network for 2 organisations
+4. The IBM Blockchain Platform 2.0 enables the creation of a network in Docker containers locally enabling installation and instantiation of the FabCar smart contract on the network for 2 organizations

-5. Organisation 1, the seller, adds a new car to the distributed ledger available for sale using the Open Liberty Org1 RESTful Webservice and the Fabric SDK.
+5. The seller adds a new car to the ledger using Open Liberty Organization 1.

-6. The Open Liberty application for Organisation 2, the Buyer, uses the Fabric SDK to listener to specific transactions and subsequently interact with the deployed network on IBM Blockchain Platform 2.0.
+6. The Buyer, uses Open Liberty to listen for transactions, subsequently interacting with the deployed network on IBM Blockchain Platform 2.0.

-7. The added car on the ledger automatically creates and emits a Transaction (Commit) Event; the listener receives the event for the Buyer.
+7. The added car on the ledger automatically emits a transaction event and the buyer recieves said transaction.

-8. The buyer is interested in the new car and then queries the car from the distributed ledger.
+8. The buyer can query the last event or recieve automatic updates.

 ## Prerequisites: